 We can align ourselves with “anything” to fill our lives meaningfully beyond empty “space”.
 But what happens afterwards?
 Everything goes back to fasting.
 Everything we fill that empty “space” – remains subjected at the mercy of “time”.
 There is nothing “confusing” about intermittent fasting.
 It is both diagnostic and reconciling of all matters of concerns.
 All we use is “time” – as the one and only last confounder to anything we do.

-2019 has been enlightening, yet a clear struggle.
-Living close to two and half years involuntarily below poverty income; is punishingly as is.
-But at times I’ve forgotten – that I have survived four years prior of questionable degradations; as I reflect everything to perspective.
+2019 has been enlightening, yet clear struggle.
+Living close to two and half years involuntarily below poverty income; is punishingly enough as is.

 Income governs outcome.
 Yes, it is an extremely harsh world.
 One I’d never see a day gone by without felt scrutiny, and the silent apathy.
 Still yet lingers as my voice remains unheard to this day of me withstanding six years of effort; from the absolute nil.